-Medicine Story and Ellika have had to return to the US due to health issues.
-In their absense, camps and workshops will be led by Kiki and Simon (two people, who will carry on our work and whom we trust fully).
+Camps and workshops will be led by Kiki and Simon (two people, who will carry on Medicine Story's work and whom are trusted fully).
 More details can be found in the schedule and Medicine Story's letter: News concerning my health, Camps and The Circle Way in, English, Deutsch, or Italiano.

 For all questions please write to Simon, email@example.com.

 Ancient wisdom and practical tools